stas00/porting/datasets/pegasus/README.md

 Datasets that we couldn't figure out:

-* big_patent - we couldn't build this dataset, see https://github.com/google-research/pegasus/issues/114
+* big_patent - we couldn't build this arrow dataset, see https://github.com/google-research/pegasus/issues/114 - if you can help to build this it'd be amazing!

 For history purposes, here is the [issue](https://github.com/huggingface/transformers/issues/7647) where the process has been discussed.